-The last couple of weeks I have been re-discovering an old diagram (eerm … sketch really).
-You can find it scribbled on close to every whiteboard in our office now.
-Because it opened a lot of interesting discussions on flow, flow efficiency and optimizations for value delivery.
+Over the last couple of weeks, I’ve been re-discovering an old diagram (more like a sketch really).
+You can find it scribbled on nearly every whiteboard in our office now because it sparked a lot of interesting discussions on flow, flow efficiency, and optimizations for value delivery.

-I wanted to share this with you here, in a few iterations and also share some of the discussion that it triggered.
+I wanted to share this with you here, in a few iterations, and also share some of the discussions that it triggered.

-First of all, this came up as we had a process that was taking a long time.
-Too long.
-It involved a few people from different departments that needed to do their work before handing it over to the next department.
-And then there was a user acceptance testing phase in the end that of course took a long time.
+First of all, this came up as we had a process that was taking too long.
+It involved a few people from different departments who needed to complete their work before handing it over to the next department.
+Then there was a user acceptance testing phase at the end that, of course, took a long time.

-The backlog of work is growing much faster than these people are completing work.
-High stakes, stakeholders, and customers getting angrier by the minute, people in the process getting overloaded with work etc.
+The backlog of work was growing much faster than these people were completing work.
+High stakes, stakeholders, and customers were getting angrier by the minute, and people in the process were getting overloaded with work.

-The proposed solution; yes, of course.
-Hire more engineering (step 4/5 in the process) people.
-I needed a way to visualize that more people in that step might not necessarily help the flow of finished.
-Because I think that the problem is not in the work but the waiting.
+The proposed solution was, of course, to hire more engineering people (step 4/5 in the process).
+I needed a way to visualize that more people in that step might not necessarily help the flow of finished work.
+Because I think that the problem is not in the work but in the waiting.

 A simple diagram

 Then draw a line that indicates the flow of the work that you are doing.
-I’ve found that in most process that is not yet optimized for flow efficiency it looks something like this:
+I’ve found that in most processes not yet optimized for flow efficiency, it looks something like this:

-In all honesty, I’ve stopped here most cases presenting this.
-Because most people agree with this hypothesis; much more time is spent waiting than actually working.
-Also, this crude diagrams is enough for the rest of the conversations, I’ve noticed.
-From this we can easily start and talk about the real problems and what to do about them.
+In all honesty, I’ve stopped here in most cases when presenting this because most people agree with this hypothesis: much more time is spent waiting than actually working.
+Also, this crude diagram is enough for the rest of the conversations.
+From this, we can easily start to talk about the real problems and what to do about them.

 But you and I can deep dive a bit more.

-The comparison between these two values is called flow efficiency and tracks how much of the total lead time is actually work.
+The comparison between work time and waiting time is called flow efficiency and tracks how much of the total lead time is actually work.
 There’s a great post by Julia Wester that describes this in detail.
 It’s super simple to calculate:

 flow efficiency = work time / (work time + waiting time)